B.A., Hampshire College; M.A., Ph.D., New York University

 My research interests include turn-of-the-(20th) century European art, especially in Scandinavia, and mid-century modern American painting and photography.
 I am particularly interested in national identity formation, issues of gender and sexuality, and in the problems of public space.
 My books include studies of the artists Edvard Munch and James Ensor, and of Danish painting in the nineteenth century.

-I teach at all levels of the curriculum, including our Arth 101 foundation course.
-My lecture courses include surveys of modern art, contemporary art, and the history of photography, and my upper-level seminars have included courses on propaganda and persuasion, the Bauhaus, Nationalisms and Modern Art, Installation Art, and The Body in Modernity.
+I teach at all levels of the curriculum, including our foundation courses.
+My teaching includes surveys of modern art, contemporary art, and the history of photography, and upper-level seminars, including propaganda and persuasion, the Bauhaus, Nationalisms and Modern Art, Installation Art, and The Body in Modernity.
 The Davis Museum is a critical part of my teaching -- it is available as a remarkable laboratory and resource.
 One of my favorite courses has been "Cold War Modern," co-taught with Martin Brody in the Music Department, a study of New York music, art, and design in light of post-war politics and consumerism.
-I also teach at the University of Oslo (Norway), where I am part of a research project entitled "Edvard Munch, Modernity, and Mediation."
+From 2010-2015, I held a faculty position at the University of Oslo (Norway), where I continue to be part of a research project entitled "Edvard Munch, Modernism, and Modernity."